dl-romero/neptune_exporter_aio_installer/README.md

 # Neptune Exporter
 ### Export Apex / Fusion monitoring metrics for Prometheus.

-This has been exporter has been tested on CentOS 7 and Rocky 9, but should work on other distros.<br>
+This has been exporter has been tested on CentOS 7 and Rocky 9.<br>

 Python Versions Verified: Python 3.9.18

-Before getting started your going to need collect some information.
-Youll be asked for it later.
+Before getting started you should collect some information and have it ready.
+You'll be asked for it later.

 _Neptune Fusion_
  - Your username & password for Fusion.
 Verify they work by logging into https://apexfusion.com/login